-- 2 lessons per week are allocated to theory work - 1 lesson per week is a practical lesson this will be used to: - Reinforce theoretical work covered in the classroom: - Planning and implementation of coursework - Develop skills in weakest sport to ensure high practical mark
+2 lessons per week are allocated to theory work.

+- Reinforce theoretical work covered in the classroom - Planning and implementation of coursework - Develop skills in weakest sport to ensure high practical mark

 It is strongly advised that students play at least one sport on a regular basis at club level outside of school.
 For a second and third activity students should make use of clubs within school time and at after school clubs.
-It is expected students would be willing to represent the school across a range of sports to aid their practical mark.
+It is expected that students will be willing to represent the school across a range of sports to aid their practical mark.
 Students should expect weekly homework to reinforce learning and aid their progress within the subject enabling them to achieve the best grade possible.